ROGERS PLAZA

 Wyoming, Michigan

-Designed by Willard Thorsen, ROGERS PLAZA encompassed approximately 334,100 leasable square feet.
-The facility was dedicated -with an initial twenty-four stores- on August 3, 1961.
-Attending the grand opening were Russel P. Bygel (Vice-president of Montgomery Ward), Charles G. Markley (manager of the ROGERS PLAZA Montgomery Ward) and Karen Southway, "Miss Michigan 1961."
+A formal grand opening -with twenty-four stores- was held on August 3, 1961.
+Attending the dedication ceremony were Russel P. Bygel (Vice-president of Montgomery Ward), Charles G. Markley (manager of the ROGERS PLAZA Montgomery Ward) and Karen Southway, "Miss Michigan 1961".

 The mall was anchored by a 2-level (150,000 square foot) Montgomery Ward.
 When fully-leased, it contained thirty-five stores and services.
 Among these were Cunningham Drug, Dodgson Beauty Salon, Kirby's Shoes, an S.S.
 Kresge 5 & 10, W.T.
 Grant variety store, Kroger supermarket and S & H Green Stamps Redemption Center.